 Through professional development, our staff body participates in professional development which is based around universal, targeted and specialist provision.
 Our professional development universal offer is focused on the development of pedagogic practices of metacognition, that is strategies that focus upon the retention of knowledge rather than just recall of facts, plan, monitor and evaluate strategies, effective guided practice, bridging the vocabulary gap and mental health champion training.
 Universal provision is based on communities of practice models, with peer planning and coaching being at the heart of the provision; groups of staff members collaboratively plan support and coach each other to excellent practice in line with our curriculum implementation plan.
 Targeted development occurs through coaching after monitoring practices but also occur during department meetings.
 This is where expert subject knowledge is developed in relation to the curriculum.
 Here expert practice is shared, which is both outward and inward looking, moderation activities are facilitated, subject specific gaps are identified, and a focus upon collaborative planning occurs.
 These sessions are regularly scheduled for teams of staff.
 Collaborative planning focuses upon the next sessions in the units of learning, best approaches, common misconceptions, key language development and associated assessments and ensures progression across the curriculum.
 The Iris video tool is a key part in developing professional expertise.

 Through personal development, our teachers deliver RSHE, economic careers and guidance education, Physical health and mental well-being and British values.
-We deliver content and skills through a weekly mentor time session and over 5 dedicated drop-down days focusing on these areas in depth (however, during the covid pandemic, this will be delivered through drop everything and teach personal development /ethics).
-During mentor time we use the PIXL resources focusing upon well-being, them and us, orate and LORIC.
-RE/Ethics is mapped into personal development days and drop-down days.
+We deliver content and skills through a weekly mentor time session and during dedicated drop-down hours focusing on these areas in depth (however, during the covid pandemic, this will be delivered through drop everything and teach personal development /ethics).
+During mentor time we use resources focusing upon well-being, them and us, orate and LORIC.
+RE/Ethics is mapped into personal development days and drop-down hours.
 The delivery is an integrated approach with outside speakers, visits out, students’ participation and parental engagement.
 Our careers education is fully compliant with Gatsby benchmark expectations, as exemplified by our performance on the compass self-audit tool (see employability section on the website) but in addition, is meaningfully embedded into the trans disciplinary learning both in core project and ATL where links to employers and industry are central to the learning.

 Through enrichment, we believe that both embodied and institutionalized cultural capital are fundamental to the curriculum.
 We recognise the formal curriculum in securing institutional cultural capital or currency, but we ensure that students, regardless of ability or disadvantage, are developing their embodied cultural capital through a variety of experiences which are both related directly to the subject and integrated into planning units of learning, as well as whole school activities from Aspirations weeks to work experience to Duke of Edinburgh to visits abroad.
 We believe this is an entitlement and we track those who participate in those activities on offer and analyse by gender, pupils with SEND and disadvantaged students.
 Opportunity for further extracurricular activity happens regularly during the week after school, a link to which can be found at the end of this document.